History

 South End Buttery ★ 4.1

 South End Buttery on Shawmut Avenue runs the South End's all-day brunch room in Boston since 2005.
-Buttermilk pancakes, the buttery burger, line on Sundays from 10:00.
+Order the buttermilk pancakes with maple and crispy bacon.

 Order: Buttermilk pancakes with maple and crispy bacon.